-Recently, I had the chance to head to Alaska to stay at the Borealis Basecamp and it was such an amazing experience!
-From the comforts of my dome, the Basecamp was a great place to catch the northern lights again and to enjoy some peace and quite.
-In a recent post I shared how to catch them here.
+I had the chance to travel to Fairbanks, Alaska to stay at the Borealis Basecamp.
+It was such an amazing and unique experience!
+From the comforts of the aurora camping dome, the Basecamp was a great place to catch the northern lights and to enjoy some quiet time and snowfall.

-The camp is about an hour from Fairbanks, Alaska.
+The Borealis Basecamp is about an hour drive from Fairbanks, Alaska.
 The spot is a hub for aurora chasers, and with no light pollution, and so few people, the Borealis Basecamp is one of the few spots in the world that offers around 250 nights of swirling green, red, and purple lights each year.
 Nature at its finest!

-A huge thanks to Joel Schat for joining me on this trip and capturing the Aurora!
+A huge thanks to Joel Schat for joining me on this trip to Fairbanks Alaska and capturing the Aurora Borealis!

-You can watch my trip vlog on YouTube for better quality!!
+You can watch my Alaska travel vlog below or directly on YouTube for better quality.

-We kept busy during the day as well.
-One of my favourite activities was mushing!
+We kept busy during the day during our stay at the basecamp.
+One of my favourite activities that we tried was mushing!
 While I have been mushing before, this time was even better.
 We had the best guide and his dogs were the cutest.
-It’s about a 30 minute tour so my advice would be to wear warm clothes and a good jacket, like the Parajumpers down I wore.
+It’s about a 30-minute tour, so my advice would be to wear warm clothes and a good jacket, like the Parajumpers down I wore.

-Another great adventure was snowmobiling.
+Another great daytime activity was snowmobiling.
 I was a rookie, so admittedly I was pretty nervous.
 Having never been on a snowmobile before, I kept worrying I would flip, fall, or crash.
 I am happy to report that none of the above occurred despite my poor driving.
 It was a blast and by the end of it I was really enjoying speeding through the snow.
-We lucked out yet again with a wonderful guide, who was both sweet and knowledgeable.
+We yet again had a wonderful guide, who was both kind and knowledgeable.
 He took us through some really awesome trails.

 Check out my video for more on the fabulous Borealis Basecamp!
 And be sure to SUBSCRIBE to my channel for more great adventures.